 We currently operate a dairy farm that runs about 145 head of cattle, which are a Freisian/Jersery cross.
 The dairy farm itself is on roughly 300 acres, which is situated in a valley five minutes out of the Picton township.

 We built a milk processing plant, which is 100 metres from the dairy.
 The factory was completed and commissioned in March 2004.
-The dairy supplies the factory with milk, which is processed according to NSW Food Authority standards and sells in one, two and three litre plastic bottles.
+Our dairy supplies the factory with milk, which is processed according to the NSW Food Authority standards, it is sold in one, two and three litre recyclable bottles.
 We purchase milk from five other local farms as well as an organic farm in Nowra and Hannam Vale.
 We also produce yoghurt and cream.
 Visit Our Products for further information about exactly what we produce.

-Our milk comes straight from our cows to the plant and then out to our customers, with very little transport involved.
+Our milk comes straight from our cows to the plant and then out to our customers (48 hour window).
 Milk is a bit like fruit, it bruises easily and the quality can be lowered if it is not treated carefully.
 Our milk is extremely fresh and therefore the shelf life is longer, up to sixteen days on the label but it actually keeps longer than that.
 We are constantly monitoring the quality of the feed and health of the cows to ensure that the milk produced is the best you can buy.
 We believe all these factors will combine to create a product that will make “the difference you can taste”.

 The drought between 2018 and 2020 resulted in there being no on-farm pasture available for feed and most farmers having to buy it in.
 Wheat at one stage tripled in price and in fact was being shipped in from Western Australia and overseas.
 Most farming industries suffered similar sorts of impacts.
 However, in the case of eggs, lamb, beef and flour (to name a few) these costs were sometimes passed on to the consumer.
 In the case of milk this was not the case until 2022.